agude/agude.github.io/_posts/2017-05-21-caltrain_visual_schedule.md

 as many people have produced similar diagrams for [the T in Boston][boston], [BART][bart], and [Caltrain][caltrain_vis] (and [over][caltrain_vis2], and [over][caltrain_vis3], and [over][caltrain_vis4] again).
-As a frequent [Caltrain][caltrain] commuter, I thought I try to put my spin on it.
+As a frequent [Caltrain][caltrain] commuter, I thought I would try to put my spin on it.
 You can find the Jupyter notebook used to make these schedules [here][notebook] ([rendered on Github][rendered]).
 The schedule data is from [Caltrain's developer site][dev].